Glioma is a broad category of brain and spinal cord tumors that come from glial cells brain cells that support nerve

 How Are Gliomas Graded?

 Gliomas are characterized by subtypes and by a numerical grading system.
 The grade of a tumor means how the cancer cells appear under a microscope.
 Grade I tumors grow slowly and can sometimes be totally removed by surgery, while grade IV tumors are fast-growing, aggressive, and difficult to treat.

-- Grade I gliomas are called pilocytic astrocytomas and are usually seen in children.
+- Grade I gliomas include pilocytic astrocytomas and are more common in children.

-- Grade II tumors are called diffuse astrocytomas and are low grade.
+- Grade II tumors are diffuse astrocytomas and are low grade.

-- Grade III gliomas are called anaplastic astrocytoma.
+- Grade III gliomas are diffuse and called anaplastic astrocytoma.
 They're considered high grade.

 - Grade IV glioblastoma are considered high grade.

 The oligodendroglial tumors are classified as follows: